The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Data Science Is One of the Hottest Career Paths in the Country Today

 You already know how much data science is booming in civilian industry.
-Data science jobs regularly hit the top five for in-demand jobs on various tech industry job sites.
-Sometimes it takes up two or three slots!
-Since 2001 – when the term was first introduced to describe the particular blend of statistical science and intensive computational analysis that was coming into being – and now, more than 100,000 positions have been created for data scientists.
+Since 2001 – when the term was first introduced to describe the particular blend of statistical science and intensive computational analysis that was coming into being – and 2021, more than 100,000 positions have been created for data scientists, according to the latest Bureau of Labor Statistics (BLS) figures.

 That demand is only increasing.
-Statisticians and data science occupations are both listed in the top 10 fastest growing occupations in the United States between 2020 and 2030, each coming in at above a 30 percent growth rate.
+Data science occupations are slated to be among the fastest growing occupations in the United States between 2021 and 2031, with the BLS projecting a growth rate of 36 percent.
 New applications and new technologies boosting the abilities and importance of data science are being discovered almost daily.

 Having both a degree and military experience in data science will help move your resume to the top of the stack.